Eugene-Fed/test_for_MindSet/README.md

 After 150 epochs - loss: ~ 0.98, accuracy: ~ 0.78
 - [x] Rewrite `dataset_generator.ipynb` for use only uppercase letters to create dataset.
 Original dataset has 'a' and 'b' liters in it names that means: 'a' - lowercase, 'b' - uppercase frases.
 **After 150 epochs - loss: ~ 0.51, accuracy: ~ 0.91**
-- [ ] Add margins around characters in production data and increase image contrast (make the background lighter).
+- [x] Add margins around characters in production data and increase image contrast (make the background lighter).
 As an example, take images from the training sample.
 - [ ] Increase resolution of train and production images from 28 to 32 pixels.
 - [ ] Remove numbers from the training dataset and leave only 33 uppercase letters.
 We can check if a character matches a pattern before adding a new element to the dataset.
+- [ ] Create adaptive setting of Brihtness/Contrast.

 ## Additional files
 ### parse_ru-mnist.py